ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 #### **Temporal Data**

 This field can be date only following the ISO 8601 standard (YYYY-MM-DD) and completed to known precision (e.g. YYYY-MM, YYYY).
-Time is not required, but all times must be preceded by a date.
+Time is not required, but all times must be preceded by a date if reported in the same field.
+If date and time are split between two fields, call one "date" and the other "time.

 Times must be reported in Coordinated Universal Time (UTC) (YYYY-MM-DD hh:mm:ss) (use of "Z" and "T" characters are unnecessary) or Local Standard Time reporting offset or time zone in the File-level metadata.
 Do not report time using Daylight Savings Time.
 Complete times to known precision (e.g. YYYY-MM-DD hh).